How to Vote in Colorado’s 2024 Elections

 Recent voting changes in Colorado

-A 2024 law allows voters who are displaced because of a natural disaster, as well as first responders and health care workers, to receive an emergency replacement ballot within eight days before Election Day.
+A 2024 law allows voters who are displaced because of a natural disaster to receive an emergency replacement ballot within eight days before Election Day.
+First responders and health care workers unable to vote on Election Day will also be eligible for an emergency replacement ballot.

 Under a law passed in 2023, Colorado considers state-approved digital IDs an acceptable form of identification.